rust-lang/book/src/ch20-02-advanced-traits.md

 indicate which implementation of `Iterator` we want to use.

 With associated types, we don’t need to annotate types because we can’t implement a trait on a type multiple times.
-In Listing 20-13 with the definition that uses associated types, we can choose what the type of `Item` will be only once, because there can be only one `impl Iterator for Counter`.
-We don’t have to specify that we want an iterator of `u32` values everywhere that we call `next` on `Counter`.
+In Listing 20-13 with the definition that uses associated types, we can choose what the type of `Item` will be only once because there can be only one `impl Iterator for Counter`.
+We don’t have to specify that we want an iterator of `u32` values everywhere we call `next` on `Counter`.

 Associated types also become part of the trait’s contract: implementors of the trait must provide a type to stand in for the associated type placeholder.